dankain/ct-config/README.md

 Step 2
 -------

-Configure circleci by navigating to project list and select a gear box.
+Configure CircleCI by navigating to project list and select a gear box.
 You will be taken to the `Project Settings` where you will have to configure following envrionment variables by clicking `Environment Variables` in the `Build Settings` section.

 | Name | Value |
 | ---- | ----- |